R4zzM/capsd/README.md

 Smartcaps is implemented as a Linux userspace driver and makes use of uinput and the input subsystem.

 Requirements
 ------------
-* A Linux distro with a kernel version > 2.6.34
+* A Linux distro with the uinput kernel module.
+This module is included by default in all kernels from somewhere around version 2.6.30.
+I don't remember exactly.
+One of the files /dev/uinput or /dev/input/uinput should exist if the uinput module exists and is correctly loaded.
-* Systemd (if smartcaps should run as a service)
+* Systemd or Upstart if smartcaps should run as a service.
+Most Linux distributions use one of these.

 Installation
 ------------